plausible/docs/docs/self-hosting.md

 ### 3. Start the server

-Once you've entered your secret key base, base URL and admin credentials, you're ready to start up the server:
+Once you've entered your secret key base and base URL, you're ready to start up the server:

 ```bash
 $ docker-compose up -d